|

 the photographer is faced with binning the work or saving it by

-blending (in software) the bracketed exposures together to create a
+blending the bracketed exposures together using software to create a

 single 'overall exposure' image.
 The final effect can be substantial,